DevOps Engineer (CI/CD) (Intern)

 Founding Mindset

-You take ownership of deployment reliability
+You take ownership of uptime and graceful degradation

 Bonus